gryzus24/anki-dodawacz/README.md

 This is my first programming project, suggestions and contributions are welcome!

-Currently the curses interface needs more testing and also it's lacking Windows support.
+Currently the curses interface needs more testing, especially on Windows.

 Third-party libraries used: BeautifulSoup4 (MIT), colorama (BSD), lxml (BSD), urllib3 (MIT)